NickLiggett/WhoSaidThat-LOTR/README.md

 npm start
 ```

 * CAUTION!
-You will need to visit [this](https://the-one-api.dev/) website and request an API key.
+If you choose the local setup, you will need to visit [this](https://the-one-api.dev/) website and request an API key.
 Once you have it, visit [this](https://betterprogramming.pub/how-to-hide-your-api-keys-c2b952bc07e6) website to find out how to hide you're API key if you want to push it to GitHub.